manny-torres-02/Spotify-test/README.md

 # Goals

-This should pull my listening history
+[X]This should pull my listening history
+   [X] Pulls top 5 artists
+   [X] Pulls top 10 songs
+[ ] integrate the spotify API REcommender
+[ ] integrate another api to compare the recommendations

 I would love to pull my top artists, and get recommendations